Stakeholder Report: December 2024

 Barbara

-On August 26 SPP declared an EEA Level 1 for the entire Balancing Authority from 12:30 p.m.
-CT until 3:00 p.m.
+SPP issued a Conservative Operations Advisory for its entire Balancing Authority (BA) on five dates: July 16, August 1, August 2, August 26 and August 27.
+On August 26, SPP declared an EEA Level 1 for the entire Balancing Authority area from 12:30 p.m.
+CT to 3:00 p.m.
 CT.
-The EEA1 was declared due to high temperatures across much of our 14-state service territory, combined with low region-wide wind output, and generation and transmission outages to produce narrow margins in available generating capacity.
-SPP has experienced EEA1 events three times prior to August 26, 2024: on August 6, 2019, during Winter Storm Uri in February 2021, and during Winter Storm Elliot in December 2022.
+The EEA1 was declared due to high temperatures across much of our 14-state service territory, combined with low region-wide wind output and generation and transmission outages to produce narrow margins in available generating capacity.
+SPP has experienced EEA1 events three times prior to August 26, 2024: on August 6, 2019; during Winter Storm Uri in February 2021; and during Winter Storm Elliot in December 2022.

-The Markets and Operations Policy Committee (MOPC) held its quarterly meeting on July 16-17.
-There were 25 voting items on the agenda, which passed with an average approval rate of 94.88%.
+The Markets and Operations Policy Committee (MOPC) held its quarterly meeting on October 15-16.
+There were 22 voting items on the agenda which passed with an average approval rate of 99%.

 To get involved in SPP's stakeholder-driven process, find meeting registration, contact information and materials at the stakeholder group links below: